Bulk modulus: Thermodynamic relation

 In solids, $K_S$ and $K_T$ have very similar values.
 Solids can also sustain transverse waves: for these materials one additional elastic modulus, for example the shear modulus, is needed to determine wave speeds.

 Measurement

-It is possible to measure the bulk modulus using powder diffraction under applied pressure.
+It is possible to measure the bulk modulus using powder diffraction under applied pressure or at elevated temperatures, as well as by other methods for fluids, elastomers, minerals such as olivines, using theoretical calculations, of even granular materials such as sand grains.

-It is a property of a fluid which shows its ability to change its volume under its pressure.